MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 Any existing photo can be selected in the asset view to preview in the HoloLens environment.
 If the current user took the photo, they can also delete that photo in the preview window.

 > [!NOTE]
-> Captured photos are saved both locally to the HoloLens and to Common Data Service (CDS) where they're viewable from the Remote Assist UCI app.
+> Captured photos are saved both locally to the HoloLens and to Common Data Service (CDS) where they're viewable from the Remote Assist model-driven app.

 ## Next steps

 In this tutorial, you learned how to view assets in the HoloLens and capture photos to the asset record with spatial markup.
-To learn how to review the captured data from the Remote Assist UCI app, see:
+To learn how to review the captured data from the Remote Assist model-driven app, see:

 > [!div class="nextstepaction"]
 > [Review asset captures](./asset-capture-review.md)